 Daniel O’Donnell company posts profits of €323,000

+Donegal singer Daniel O’Donnell: his entertainment firm recorded profits of €323,949 in 2018.
+Photograph: Dave Meehan

-The entertainment firm owned by Donegal singer Daniel O’Donnell l recorded profits of €323,949 in 2018.
+The entertainment firm owned by Donegal singer Daniel O’Donnell recorded profits of €323,949 in 2018.

 The profits of €323,949 in the 12 months of October of last year followed a loss of €77,014 the year before.